UWPCE-PythonCert/PythonCertDevel/source/modules/Pep8.rst

 -  The default encoding in Python 2 is ASCII, in Python 3 it is UTF-8.
    UTF-8 has become ubiquitous enough that you probably haven't noticed.
-   But do check your editor at some point -- or if something wierd happens.
+   But do check your editor at some point -- or if something weird happens.

 -  If you insert a non encodable character in a string literal, the interpreter will throw a SyntaxError when it reaches it.